The Game That Proves Depravity

 In 1950, mathematicians at RAND devised the Prisoner's Dilemma: two suspects, separate interrogation rooms, each offered a deal—betray the other or stay silent.
 The rational move is always to betray.
 Both players know cooperation produces a better outcome.
 Neither can trust the other to cooperate.
 The Nash equilibrium — the stable outcome where no player can improve by changing strategy — is mutual betrayal.

 Both see the superior solution.
 Neither can reach it.
 Self-interest, left to itself, produces mutual destruction.
 Not sometimes.
 Always.
 The mathematics guarantee it.
-And it is the most precise secular formalization of total depravity ever produced.
+And it is one of the sharpest pictures of total depravity secular thought has ever stumbled into.

 The Soul Against Itself